chandanhpcic/docs/source/manual/git-backup.rst

 If you use GitHub, then your only option for git-backup, is to configure it for SSH access since GitHub has removed the ability for external applications to log into your account via your username and password.

-The fields in OPNSense under :code:`System / Configuration / Backups / Git` should contain the following:
+The fields in REticen8 under :code:`System / Configuration / Backups / Git` should contain the following:

 * URL absolutely MUST follow this format when using GitHub and GitLab: :code:`ssh://github.com/user_name/repo_name.git`.
 Any  URL string that does not follow this pattern will not work.